The Beggarwoman Of Locarno by Heinrich von Kleist, 1810

 “Beggarwoman” follows that model to a T. I guess this story helped establish that model, actually.
 It’s very old.
 But it’s a very good model.

 In “Beggarwoman,” you get the double pleasure of being scared by the beggarwoman’s ghost and relishing the justice done in the Marquis’s demise.
-And that’s quite a trick on Lawrence’s part.
+And that’s quite a trick on Kleist’s part.

 But imagine their horror when, in the middle of the night, the nobleman, pale and distracted, entered their room, solemnly assuring them that his room was haunted by something which was not visible, but which sounded as if somebody lying on straw in one corner of the room got up and slowly and feebly but with distinct steps crossed the room to lie down moaning and groaning behind the stove.